Adult tortoiseshell cat is ready for her first air travel

 Important: If you are travelling internationally and changing flights, call the airline that handles each flight.
 For example, if you are flying New York – London – Athens, you need to find out which partner airline handles the European part of this itinerary and if that airline will take a cat aboard.

-My Cat Moca Resting in Her Airplane Cat Carrier Before Flying from the US to EuropeI purchased my whole journey (three flights) from United Airlines; however, the United representative could speak only about the portion of the flight scheduled to reach the first European airport – Munich.
+My cat Moca resting in her airplane cat carrier before the fly from US to EuropeI purchased my whole journey (three flights) from United Airlines; however, the United representative could speak only about the portion of the flight scheduled to reach the first European airport – Munich.
 She could not confirm that my pet would be allowed on the Lufthansa flight from Munich, so I had to call Lufthansa and ensure that the itinerary's second leg would also allow an animal.
 So, even though it seemed that United's whole itinerary was handled when a pet got involved, I had to call each partner airline separately.

 My other advice is to book a window seat, so your cat is not frightened by the isle traffic and the people passing through your spot.
 Some travelers argue that it’s not ideal to sit near a window because your cat will be next to the cold wall, but I can tell you that I put the carrier on my lap once the plane lights were out.
 I also unzipped it slightly and put my hand in it so that I could comfort my pet.
 Most of my flight time was spent petting and talking to Moca while the carrier was in me.